pierrehenri220/jquery-smartzoom/README.md

 body {
     font-size: 62.5%;
 }
+#wrap {
+    width: 320px;
+}
 h1 {
     margin: 0 16px 48px 16px;
     font-size: 2em; /* 20px */
 }
 ```

+The ui-landscape / ui-portrait classnames will also be automatically added to the body.

 ## Methods